Mental-NV/BookPoint/DEVELOPMENT.md

 docker compose up -d
 ```

-> Note: `DB_SCHEMA.sql` is a placeholder for design-time only and not authoritative.
-Once the backend exists, use EF Core migrations to create/update the database.
+> Note: Use EF Core migrations to create/update the database once the backend exists; no separate SQL file is maintained at this stage.

 ## Projects
 - `src/Domain` — Entities, value objects, domain services (no external deps)